roangelo.net

 Is the explanation of meaning the meaning of a word?

-Could we say that the words 'meaning' and 'explanation of meaning' are synonyms in our logic of language, that we might have the slogan, "Don't ask for the meaning -- Ask for the explanation of meaning": the meaning is the explanation of meaning?
+Are the words 'meaning' and 'explanation of meaning' synonyms in Wittgenstein's logic of language, such that we might have the slogan, "Don't ask for the meaning -- Ask for the explanation of meaning" or "The meaning is the explanation of meaning" where 'meaning' = 'use in the language'?

 The common names in philosophy